Check out the recent activities and accomplishments of former classmates.

 Hayk Arsenyan (PS ’08) performed in Musical Armenia 2017 in Weill Recital Hall at Carnegie Hall in March 31, 2017 and also performed a solo concert on April 2, 2017 at Steinway Hall in New York City.

 Laura Bohn (MM ’08) recently premiered “A Mouth is Not for Talking: La voix humaine” at Brooklyn’s National Sawdust.
-She covered the role of the Governess in The Turn of the Screw at the Dallas Opera and will be returning in 2018 to cover the role of Marinus in a virtual reality opera by Dutch composer Michel van der Aa entitled Sunken Garden.
-In the Netherlands, Ms. Bohn has been a part of two new productions, one entitled Before I Die, which sets the two heroines of Bellini’s Norma and Puccini’s Butterfly in a surreal afterlife, and another that paired La voix humanine with staged songs by Edith Piaf.
-Ms. Bohn is presently in rehearsals at Festival Opera preparing to sing the role of Anna in The Seven Deadly Sins by Kurt Weill and Bertolt Brecht. https://www.laurabohn.com/
+She covered the role of the Governess in The Turn of the Screw at the Dallas Opera.
+This February Laura will be making her debut with the LA philharmonic as a soprano soloist in Bernstein’s Mass this early February and then will be returning to Dallas Opera to cover the role of Iris Marinus in the 3-D film opera, Sunken Garden by Michel Van der Aa.
+In the Netherlands, Ms. Bohn has been a part of two new productions, one entitled Before I Die, which sets the two heroines of Bellini’s Norma and Puccini’s Butterfly in a surreal afterlife, and another that paired La voix humaine with staged songs by Edith Piaf.
+In June 2017 Ms. Bohn sang the role of Anna in The Seven Deadly Sins by Kurt Weill.

 Charlie Christenson (MM ’08) was accepted into the DMA Jazz Voice Performance Program as a Mancini Fellow at the Frost School of Music, University of Miami for fall 2017.
 He will be leaving his post as Head of the Voice Department at the McNally Smith College of Music in St. Paul, MN, which he has held for six years.